SuperrSonic/dreamtagtournament-tools/README.md

 - Applies additional enhancements.

+# Patching the ROM

+If you only want to play the game translated, you can apply the BPS patches in the "Releases" page.

+In this page you'll find a link for the latest patches in a .7z file, this is a compressed file, you must extract it first, then select a specific patch, you can apply the patch using a program or a website that allows patching BPS files, such as the one from [SMW Central](https://www.smwcentral.net/?p=onlinetools&tool=bps), only one patch can be applied, so keep a backup of the original ROM for updates.

+If you're playing on an emulator such as [mGBA](https://github.com/mgba-emu/mgba), you can simply rename the desired patch file to match the ROM's filename, the emulator will automatically apply it.

 # Usage

 These are instructions for using my program, if you only want the latest translation patches refer to the releases page.